Searching for information

 Identify the synonyms, abbreviations, and related words to the original search terms extracted from the topic sentence.

-Remember computers don’t think in words or the meanings of words, they just search for sequences of characters.
-If you misspell a word it will look for the misspelled version of the word.
+Computers don’t think in words or the meanings of words, they just search for sequences of characters.

-Use academic or professional terms when researching.
+Use subject-specific terms when researching.
 For example: 'child development' rather than 'growing up'.

-Avoid phrases that are part of your query but not likely to be actually written in the resource.
+Avoid phrases that are not likely to be actually written in the resource.
 Such phrases would include “documentation on”, “pages about” or “discussion on”.

 Search techniques

-Using search techniques appropriately will enable you to successfully find information in a variety of search tools e.g. library catalogues, databases and the web.
+Using search techniques appropriately will enable you to successfully find information online.

 Basic search techniques include: